awsdocs/amazon-kendra-developer-guide/doc_source/custom-attributes.md

 ## Using Amazon Kendra built\-in document fields<a name="index-reserved-fields"></a>

+With the [UpdateIndex API](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateIndex.html), you can create reserved or built\-in fields using `DocumentMetadataConfigurationUpdates` and specifying the reserved field name to map to your equivalent document attribute or document field\.
+You can also create custom fields this way\.
+If you use a data source connector, most include field mappings that map your data source document fields to Amazon Kendra index fields\.
+When you create a field, you can configure the `Search` object to set the field as displayable, facetable, searchable, and sortable\.
+You can configure the `Relevance` object to set the field's relevance boosting duration, freshness, importance, rank order, and importance values\.
+You cannot change the field type once you have created the field\.

 Amazon Kendra has the following reserved or built\-in document fields that you can use:
 + `_authors`—A list of one or more authors responsible for the content of the document\.
 + `_category`—A category that places a document in a specific group\.